tanushaggarwal/DataVoid/GITHUB_SETUP.md

 When ready to launch:
 1. Go to **Releases** → **Create a new release**
 2. Tag: `v1.0.0`
-3. Title: `PrivacyBlitz v1.0.0 - Initial Release`
+3. Title: `DataVoid v1.0.0 - Initial Release`
 4. Description: Release notes
 5. Attach `.zip` file of extension